mech/Notes/DevOps/os_linux.md

 ## Logs

+`dmesg` prints the contents of the "Kernel Ring Buffer".
+This information is also send in real-time to `syslogd` and ends up in `/var/log/messages`.
+Where `dmesg` is most useful is in capturing boot-time messages before `syslogd` started.

 ```
-// Display message or driver message
+// Display message or driver message, thus the "D" in dmesg
 // Show Kernel ring buffers
 ▶ dmesg
 ▶ dmesg | grep -i eth0